sputnikus/django-security/docs/throttling.rst

 Throttling
 ==========

 In terms of ``django-security-logger`` throttling is a process responsible for regulating the rate of incoming HTTP requests.
-There are many ways how to restricts number of requests it may depend on concrete view.
-The simpliest throttling is restrict maximum number of request from one IP address per unit of time.
+There are many ways how to restrict number of requests that may depend on a concrete view.
+The simplest throttling is to restrict maximum number of request from one IP address per unit of time.

 Default configuration